Bernard Lee (poker player): Media personality

 In November 2008, Cardplayer.com stated “While many people might think of Dan Harrington and his green Red Sox hat when they think of poker and Boston, it is really Lee who is the voice of poker in New England.”

 In March 2008, Lee was the co-commentator, alongside legendary sports announcer Howard David, for the live coverage of the WSOP Circuit Main Event in Atlantic City seen on www.worldseriesofpoker.com.
 Since May 2008, Lee is the lead commentator for the Eastern Poker Tour Championship Tournament seen in New England on Comcast Sports Net.
 In June 2008, Lee was the co-commentator for the live coverage of the WSOP $5,000 preliminary no-limit hold ‘em events in Las Vegas.
 In June 2009, Lee was the lead commentator for the live coverage on ESPN360.com for the WSOP $10,000 world championship limit hold ‘em event in Las Vegas.
 In November 2010, Lee also was a guest commentator for live coverage on ESPN360.com for the WSOP main event final table.

 Launched in August 2009, Lee is the co-host for ESPN.com's weekly poker show, ESPN Inside Deal.
 This show not only features some of the biggest players in the game and cover poker news each week, but take an in-depth look into the world of poker.
 Guests have included Joe Cada, Jonathan Duhamel, Pius Heinz, Daniel Negreanu, Chris Moneymaker, Phil Hellmuth, Mike Sexton and members of the 2009, 2010 and 2011 November Nine.
 In 2011, the show was featured on ESPN, ESPN2 and ESPN3.com during the breaks and received rave reviews.

 Teaching

 Since 2005, Lee has been teaching poker to private students.
 Lee also caught the attention of the WPT Boot Camp for his teaching ability.
 Since then, he has taught several camps and is trained to teach both tournament and cash strategies.
 In 2009, Lee joined the teaching staff of the WSOP Academy as an instructor.

 Personal history

 Lee was educated in the New England area (Harvard University BA, MA; Babson College MBA).

-Lee currently lives just outside Boston, Massachusetts with his wife of over ten years and two children.